Gaetano Polverelli

-Gaetano Polverelli (1886–1960) was an Italian journalist and politician who served as the minister of popular culture in the cabinet of Benito Mussolini being the last Fascist to hold the post.
+Gaetano Polverelli (17 November 1886 – 17 September 1960) was an Italian journalist and politician who served as the minister of popular culture in the cabinet of Benito Mussolini being the last Fascist to hold the post.

 Early life

 Polverelli was born in Visso, Macerata, on 17 November 1886.
 He settled in Milan where he started his journalistic career and began to write for Il Popolo d'Italia from 1914.

 Career

 After World War I Polverelli moved to Rome in 1919 and was one of the founders of the fascist organization there becoming its adviser in May 1919.
 The same year he was made the head of Il Popolo d'Italia's editorial office.
 He took part in the march on Rome in October 1922.
 He was elected to the Italian Parliament for the National Fascist Party in 1924.

 Polverelli joined the supreme supervisory committee of the Italian Radio Auditions Authority (EIAR) in December 1927.
 He was re-elected as a deputy in March 1929.
 In December 1931 he was appointed head of the press office of the Mussolini government, replacing Lando Ferretti in the post.
 Polverelli was in office until August 1933 and was succeeded by Galeazzo Ciano as head of the press office.

 On 12 January 1941 Polverelli was named as the undersecretary at the ministry of popular culture and continued to head the press office.
 He held the post until 6 February 1943 when he was appointed minister of popular culture to the cabinet led by Benito Mussolini replacing Alessandro Pavolini in the post.
 Polverelli was in the office until the end of the Fascist rule on 25 July 1943.
+During his term he employed a strict policy in regard to the translations of the literary works by the authors from Fascist Italy's "enemy" countries.

-Following the fall of the Fascist rule he was arrested on 21 June 1944 and imprisoned until 19 July 1946, when he was acquitted by the Rome Court of Appeal.
+Following the fall of the Fascist rule Polverelli was arrested on 21 June 1944 and imprisoned until 19 July 1946, when he was acquitted by the Rome Court of Appeal.